- Storage Solutions

 How much your everyday life will cost is an important part of deciding whether to move to a new country or not.
 When comparing the cost of living in New Zealand vs the UK, you’ll find that factors vary.
 Things like rent and public transport are typically more affordable in New Zealand, whereas groceries might cost more there.
 Many things can affect your cost of living so it’s worth researching your specifics – for example, if you live in a city, costs might be higher than if you live in a more rural area in both countries.

-Where To Live in New Zealand
+Where to Live in New Zealand

 New Zealand consists of two main islands, the North and the South, both with awesome scenery, from jaw-dropping mountains to stunning beaches.
 The North Island is dominated by a Volcanic Plateau, whilst the Southern Alps form the “backbone” of the South Island.
 Due to its volcanic history, there are geothermal areas and hot springs, as well as fertile farmland, sandy (slightly wild) beaches and “sunken” mountains, such as the Marlborough Sounds.
 With a country this spread out, choosing where you would like to live can be a challenge.